Books for siblings of children who are chronically ill or hospitalized:

 Noah’s garden is about a little boy whose little sister was born with a serious medical condition.
 Noah and his family live at the hospital where his sister is getting taken care of.
 During the stay he spends most of his time in the hospital’s garden creating an imaginary world, longing for the day when his sister can join him.

-This book is useful in helping for siblings who have lost their brother or sister prematurely or stillbirth to cope.
+This book is useful in helping siblings who have lost their brother or sister prematurely or at birth to cope.
 It is a story about a little boy who lost his sibling and looked forward to doing things with his sister.
 However, the sibling died.
 The author does a great job in touching upon such a sensitive subject in a way that does not intrude on how someone should be feeling or coping.